 At first I am unsure what has woken me, perhaps an instinctive awareness that the natural order of our house has been disturbed.
-I hear a gentle padding in the hallway, then suddenly a small face is hovering next to me.
+I hear a gentle padding in the hallway; then, a tiny face is hovering next to me.
 “Move over!
 Make room for me!” comes the chirpy order, revealing the identity of our interloper.
-It is Tom, the middle child, and a serial offender.
-Once the decision has been made to leave the safety of his own bed and venture ten feet down the hallway, he makes it very clear that he will assume a place in the master bedroom.
+It is Tom, the middle child and a serial offender.
+Once the decision has been made to leave the safety of his bed and venture ten feet down the hallway, he makes it very clear that he will assume a place in the master bedroom.
 Sometimes, in case his intentions are unclear, he brings his pillow.

-When I return from the kitchen Tom is sitting up in expectation.
-He smiles beatifically, all damp blonde curls and flushed cheeks, beautiful to his mama as only a small boy can be.
-He solemnly accepts a cool drink and his medicine then lies down again, satisfied with his care.
+When I return from the kitchen, Tom is sitting up in expectation.
+He smiles beatifically, all damp blonde curls and flushed cheeks, beautiful to his mama as only a tiny boy can be.
+He solemnly accepts a cool drink and his medicine, then lies down again, satisfied with his care.

-Around the country, other children too are stirring in the night.
+Around the country, other children, too, are stirring in the night.
 Some have woken crying, the fright of a bad dream lingering even as the substance fades.
 Some are cold and need discarded blankets smoothed and tucked.
-Then there the fevers and coughs and sore ears and throats.
-Most can be treated, but some will alarm their parents with harsh coughs or panicked breathe, perhaps vomiting or crying with pain. and at this hour there is only one destination: the emergency department.
+Then there are the fevers and coughs and sore ears and throats.
+Most can be treated, but some will alarm their parents with harsh coughs or panicked breath, perhaps vomiting or crying with pain.
+And at this hour, there is only one destination: the emergency department.

-On a different night, I might be stuck in resus or catching up on ten hours worth of notes as I sip lukewarm Nescafe, the end of my shift taking on a nightmarish quality as home time seems an endless and growing number of steps away.
-As I am trying to leave, they arrive; babies, toddlers, preschoolers, all wide eyes and sleep-tousled hair, cheeks pink from the cool night air, clad in patterned pyjamas, dressing gowns firmly belted or wrapped in soft, woollen blankets.
-Curled up to parents like baby koalas, much loved toy in hand.
+On a different night, I might be stuck in resus or catching up on ten hours’ worth of notes as I sip lukewarm Nescafe, the end of my shift taking on a nightmarish quality as home time seems an endless and growing number of steps away.
+As I am trying to leave, they arrive; babies, toddlers, preschoolers, all wide eyes and sleep-tousled hair, cheeks pink from the cool night air, clad in patterned pyjamas, dressing gowns firmly belted or wrapped in soft, woollen blankets and curled up to parents like baby koalas, much-loved toy in hand.
 Some fearful and cautious, others curious, interested in this strange but not unwelcome turn of nocturnal events.

-I try and impress upon the newer doctors I work with that the population presenting to us is a self-selecting one.
-For those who have come of their own volition, every one of them has stopped whatever they were doing in life, because they perceive their problem is an emergency.
+I try and impress upon the newer doctors I work with that the population presenting to us is self-selecting.
+For those who have come of their own volition, everyone has stopped whatever they were doing because they perceive their problem as an emergency.
 And this is especially true for those who come to us overnight.
 The decision to leave the warmth of the cave in the small hours goes against all human instinct, and seeking our care is often driven by a concern that something is very wrong with their child.

-My other piece of wisdom is that there are two parallel stories to every patient.
-Why are you here and why are you here?
-The first is a concrete, problem based construct: cough, fever, vomiting, difficulty breathing.
+My other piece of wisdom is that every patient has two parallel stories.
+Why are you here, and why are you here?
+The first is a concrete, problem-based construct: cough, fever, vomiting, and difficulty breathing.
 The second is less tangible and often not so easy to elicit.
 What was your core reason for presenting?
 What was your motivation to come here, now, tonight?
 It may be unspoken, but when you puzzle out the answer to this second question, 90% of your work is done.

-I’m here because the cough was driving us crazy and no one could sleep.
+I’m here because the cough was driving us crazy, and no one could sleep.
 I empathise.
 We all need sleep!
-But the cause of the cough is benign and cough syrups don’t work very well and can be harmful.
+But the cause of the cough is benign, and cough syrups don’t work well and can be harmful.

-I’m here because I was worried if I waited till morning she might get more sick and I don’t know what might have happened.
+I’m here because I was worried that if I waited till morning, she might get sicker, and I don’t know what might have happened.
 I understand.
-Tell me your concerns and I will look at your child and see how I can help.
+Tell me your concerns, and I will look at your child and see how I can help.